narol1024/sdp-analyzer/README.md

 > Example: Component A has three classes from component B that depends on it (Fan-in = 3).
 Component A also depends on two classes from component C (Fan-out = 2).
 Therefore, the instability value for component A is 2/(3+2) = 2/5.

-For more details, please visit: [My blog](https://narol.pro/2022/02/09/techniques/ru-he-heng-liang-zu-jian-de-wen-ding-xing/)
+For more details, please read: [My blog](https://narol.pro/2022/02/09/techniques/ru-he-heng-liang-zu-jian-de-wen-ding-xing/).

 ## Installation